Media Arts Technology DTC

 Deadline: 31st January

 The Media and Arts Technology PhD Programme is an innovative 4 year programme bridging the UK Academic Community and the UK’s premier digital and creative sector technology institutions.
+Please note that 2018 is the last year for entry to this programme.
+It will not run in 2019.

 Our MAT PhD programme has three main components: